Magic City K9 works with Everglades Re Entry and Everglades Correctional Institute to provide our Miami and Florida community with trained dogs.

 All of our dogs get to spend 24/7 time with their trainers and handlers and even have one housing unit designed just for them.
 This way, all of the canine training teams can be together under one roof as their own canine community within the prison.

-The dogs are allowed to accompany their inmate handlers all over the prison compound once they have had some basic training.
+The dogs are allowed to accompany their inmate handlers all over the prison compound once they have completed their basic training.

 Prior to entering the prison, every dog receives all of it’s vaccinations and is heart worm tested to ensure the dog is negative for any parasites, including heart worms.
 The dogs are on monthly heart guard, and receive veterinary care as needed.